 - Then with your fingers, a spatula or the bottom of a measuring cup pack down the crumbs until everything is tight and even.

 You have two options for preparing this crust.
-You can par-bake it or freeze it.
+You can blind bake it or freeze it.

 Baking it results in a crispy crust and a slightly deeper chocolate flavor.
-If you are planning to bake a pie that will be served from the refrigerator, or will be left out of the refrigerator for more than 20 minutes, I recommend you par-bake the crust to ensure it holds together.
+If you are planning to bake a pie that will be served from the refrigerator or will be left out of the refrigerator for more than 20 minutes, I recommend you blind bake the crust to ensure it holds together.

 Freezing the crust works because the melted butter becomes solidified and bonds the crust together.
-While freezing the crust is certainly easier than having to preheat an oven and par-bake the crust, it is not as sturdy as the baked version.
 I only recommend freezing the crust if you will be serving your pie when very cold.
-Otherwise, you’ll just find your crumb crust to be very crumbly!

 What is an Oreo Pie Crust good for: